silver-crown/BLOB-Tetris/README.md

 This is a tetris game made in C# using the monogame framework as a base, without any external game engines.
 It also used HLSL for shader code.
 This project was done as a personal, rapid prototyping personal challenge and completed in 3 days.
 All commits beyond the basic gameplay are quality of life features I've added for fun including glow effects for cleared pieces, and drawing the game in monochrome when paused.
+In the future the game might get "BLOB" themed artwork and themes to better suit the name of the repository.
 ## Prerequisites

 Before you begin, make sure you have the monogame framework installed on your computer, if not then the project will not run.
 In the future I may include a pre-compiled executable in the project that